 1. One Glazer Course Annually:

 Brenden Mann Scholars will be required to enroll in one approved course each academic year.
 Approved courses will include classes from a wide range of departments and disciplines.
 Each academic year Brenden Mann Scholars will be provided a list of approved courses.
-Examples of such courses include:
+Classes that have previously qualified as approved courses include: